sinhashubham95/go-actuator/README.md

 [![Coverage Status](https://coveralls.io/repos/github/sinhashubham95/go-actuator/badge.svg?branch=master)](https://coveralls.io/github/sinhashubham95/go-actuator?branch=master)
 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go#utilities)

 GO actuator configures the set of actuator endpoints for your application.
-It is compatible with [Fast HTTP](https://github.com/valyala/fasthttp), [GIN](https://github.com/gin-gonic/gin) and [NET/HTTP](https://pkg.go.dev/net/http).
+It is very extensible and can be configured with `Go's native HTTP Server Mux`, or with any `3rd party web framework` as well.

 ## Project Versioning